ssbc/ssb-meta-feeds-spec/README.md

 The feed format for `v1` **MUST** be [bendy butt], because it is a metafeed.

-The *direct* subfeeds of `v1` are the so-called *1st-byte feeds*.
-The actual application-specific subfeeds are under the 1st-byte feeds.
-The "1st byte" refers to 8 bits of entropy extracted from the application-specific subfeed, and can be represented by two hexadecimal digits.
+The *direct* subfeeds of `v1` are the so-called *shard feeds*.
+The actual application-specific subfeeds are under the shard feeds.
+Sharding is based on 4 bits of entropy extracted from the application-specific subfeed, and can be represented by 1 hexadecimal digit.
+We will call that digit the "nibble".
+The nibbles are: `0`, `1`, `2`, `3`, `4`, `5`, `6`, `7`, `8`, `9`, `a`, `b`,
+`c`, `d`, `e`, `f`.

-The purpose of the 1st-byte feeds is to *shard* the set of application-specific subfeeds into 256 separate groupings of feeds, i.e. one for every octet.
-This way, if you are only interested in replicating a subset of the application-specific subfeeds, you can deterministically calculate the 1st-byte for those application-specific subfeeds, and then you know which 1st-byte feeds to replicate.
+The purpose of the shard feeds is to allocate the set of application-specific subfeeds into 16 separate groupings of feeds, i.e. one for each nibble.
+This way, if you are only interested in replicating a subset of the application-specific subfeeds, you can deterministically calculate the nibble for those application-specific subfeeds, and then you know which shard feeds to replicate.

-When adding a new application-specific subfeed to the tree, the 1st-byte is calculated based on a "name", which is any UTF-8 string that the application can choose freely, but it is **RECOMMENDED** that this string be unique to the use case.
-Then, the 1st-byte is calculated by taking the first two hexadecimal digits of the following SHA256 hash:
+When adding a new application-specific subfeed to the tree, we need to determine the parent shard based on a "name", which is any UTF-8 string that the application can choose freely, but it is **RECOMMENDED** that this string be unique to the use case.
+Then, the shard feed's nibble is calculated as the first hexadecimal digit of the following SHA256 hash:

 ```
 sha256_hash(concat_bytes(root_metafeed_id, name))